basic-maths-exercises/variables-10/README.md

 as the loop tells python to repeat instructions in the indented code that sits within the for loop four times.
 The first time, however,  `i=0`, the second time `i=1`, the third time  `i=2` and the fourth and final time `i=3`.

-To see if you have understood this idea see if you can replace these 11 lines from the code on the left with two lines containing a for loop:
+To see if you have understood this idea see if you can replace these 11 lines from the code in main.py with two lines containing a for loop:

 ````
 timesTable[0] = 0*table